 Taking a bath can be soothing.
 Taking an unintentional bath every time you want to take a shower has the opposite effect.
 Not to mention that standing water can be a magnet for insects.
 Don’t throw in the towel yet.
-Before you call the plumber, here are a couple of tricks you can try.
+Before you call the plumber to unclog a bathtub drain with standing water, here are a couple of tricks you can try.

 Tools and Supplies You Will Need

 - Baking Soda